max-torch/max-torch.github.io/about.md

 I am looking for an employer who shares my ethos

 * Make things better.
 Innovate.
-Take Risks.
+Experiment.
 Disrupt.
 * Seek the Truth.
 Be Curious.
 * Learn independently as well as from others.
 * Maintain financial stability.
 Plan expenses.